4paradigm/OpenMLDB/docs/en/integration/online_datasources/pulsar_connector_demo.md

 ### The Process

 The overall process of using the connector is illustrated in the figure below.
 We will now provide a detailed introduction to each step.
-Additionally, we have recorded the complete steps, and the details can be found in [Sharing the terminalizer](https://terminalizer.com/view/be2309235671).
-You can also download the recorded script in [demo.yml](https://github.com/vagetablechicken/pulsar-openmldb-connector-demo/blob/main/demo.yml).
+Additionally, we have recorded the complete steps, and the details can be found in [terminalizer](https://terminalizer.com/view/be2309235671).
+You can also download the script in [demo.yml](https://github.com/vagetablechicken/pulsar-openmldb-connector-demo/blob/main/demo.yml).

 In summary, the usage process can be broken down into three steps:

 1. Create the relevant databases and tables in OpenMLDB.
 2. Create a sink in Pulsar to connect the Pulsar data stream with OpenMLDB and configure the corresponding schema in Pulsar to ensure that the data stream is correctly received by OpenMLDB and stored in the online database.
-3. Conduct testing or normal use.
+3. Conduct testing or normal usage.

 ![demo steps](images/demo_steps.png)